-Every time the EEG signals showed that the volunteer was dreaming, the researchers were waking him and were asking him about the dream.
+Every time the EEG signals showed that the volunteer was dreaming, the researchers would wake them and ask them about the dream.
 About ten days later, they collected data for about 200 dreams.

 The researchers analyzed reports and chose 20 categories of dreams which corresponded to keywords like “car“, “computer”, “man” and “woman.”

-In the next phase, the volunteers underwent fMRI while looking at pictures of these corresponding categories – cars, computers, etc. The recorded signals then became the key to the analysis of dreams.
+In the next phase, the volunteers underwent fMRI while looking at pictures of these corresponding categories – cars, computers, etc. The recorded signals then became the key to the analysis of the content of dreams.

 Specifically, the researchers looked for these signals in the records gathered during the volunteers’ sleep.
 Indeed, the analysis showed that the signals did appear while the volunteers were dreaming.